adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 - [ ] As a dm, the environments fields are editable and persist

+- [ ] As a dm, I can add maps and images to an encounter and the data persists

-- [ ] As a dm, maps and images fields can be added, edited, deleted, and persist
+- [ ] As a dm, I can edit maps and images in an encounter and the data persists

+- [ ] As a dm, I can delete maps and images in an encounter

+- [ ] As a dm, I can add point of interest to an encounter and the data persists

-- [ ] As a dm, points of interest fields can be added, edited, deleted, and persist
+- [ ] As a dm, I can edit point of interest in an encounter and the data persists

+- [ ] As a dm, I can delete point of interest in an encounter

+- [ ] As a dm, I can add an NPC to an encounter and the data persists

+- [ ] As a dm, I can edit an NPC in an encounter and the data persists

+- [ ] As a dm, I can delete an NPC in an encounter

-- [ ] As a dm, NPCs can be added, edited, deleted, and persist
+- [ ] As a dm, I can add a monster to an encounter and the data persists

-- [ ] As a dm, monsters can be added, edited, deleted, and persist
+- [ ] As a dm, I can edit a monster in an encounter and the data persists

+- [ ] As a dm, I can delete a monster in an encounter

 - [ ] As a dm, I can add read aloud text to an encounter and the data persists